axatbhardwaj/Veridian/Docs/verdian.md

     * **AI Evaluation:**
       * Analyzes the content using an LLM to assess quality, originality, and subject matter complexity.
       * Sets a fair price (e.g., between $1-$5 in USDC).
-      * Generates 2-3 relevant keywords for discoverability.
+      * Generates up to 10 relevant keywords for discoverability.
     * **Tokenization:** Interacts with the smart contract to mint the content NFT.
     * **Listing:** Stores the article, its price, NFT ID, and keywords in a database, making it available for purchase.
     * **API for Discovery:** Provides a public /content endpoint that other agents can query to find available articles based on keywords.